 Barkley, Howard Among Hundreds of Mourners at Funeral of Derek Smith

-NBA players Charles Barkley, Rex Chapman, Calbert Cheaney, Johnny Dawkins, Pervis Ellison, Juwan Howard, Rick Mahorn, Danny Manning, Gheorghe Muresan and John Starks joined Smith’s wife Monica and their two children, Sydney and Nolan, and about 1,000 friends and family members at Smith’s funeral Thursday at Saint Stephen Baptist Church.
+NBA stars Charles Barkley, Rex Chapman, Calbert Cheaney, Johnny Dawkins, Pervis Ellison, Juwan Howard, Rick Mahorn, Danny Manning, Gheorghe Muresan and John Starks joined Smith’s wife Monica and their two children, Sydney and Nolan, and about 1,000 friends and family members at Smith’s funeral Thursday at Saint Stephen Baptist Church.

 Smith, 34, was on a seven-day cruise with his family and members of the Bullets organization last week when he died of apparent respiratory failure brought on by motion-sickness medicines.

-Louisville coach Denny Crum, Louisville athletics director Bill Olsen, Washington coach Jim Lynam, Washington team president Susan O’Malley and Washington general manager and Louisville alumnus Wes Unseld also attended.
+Louisville coach Denny Crum, Louisville athletic director Bill Olsen, Washington coach Jim Lynam, Washington team president Susan O’Malley and Washington general manager and Louisville alumnus Wes Unseld also attended.

 Smith recently organized and sponsored a charity celebrity golf tournament in Louisville.
 He also ran a basketball camp and gave motivational speeches at schools in the Louisville area.